rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Results

 In this section, we present the results of our evaluation.
-We report the ingestion results, storage sizes and query evaluation times for all cases.
+We report the ingestion results, query evaluation times for all cases and offset result.

+#### Ingestion

 Tables [4](#results-ingestion-bear-a), [5](#results-ingestion-bear-b-daily) and [6](#results-ingestion-bear-b-hourly)
 show the ingestion times and storage requirements for the different approaches for the three different benchmarks.